Shopping addiction: Self-help groups and group therapy

-Gear Acquisition Syndrome (G.A.S.)
+Gear acquisition syndrome (G.A.S.)

-Since the 1990s, the acronym G.A.S. ("Gear Acquisition Syndrome") is used in internet forums and magazines for musicians, audio engineers and photographers to denote compulsive accumulation of technical equipment.
-The acronym was coined by Steely Dan guitarist Walter Becker in a 1994 satirical Guitar Player magazine column titled "The Dreaded G.A.S.".
-Describing a fellow guitarist's family room covered entirely with guitars, Becker speaks of "Guitar Acquisition Syndrome":You undoubtedly know someone who has it.
+Since the 1990s, the acronym G.A.S. (gear acquisition syndrome) has been used in internet forums and magazines for musicians, audio engineers and photographers to denote compulsive accumulation of technical equipment.
+The acronym was coined by Steely Dan guitarist Walter Becker in a 1994 satirical Guitar Player magazine column titled "The Dreaded G.A.S."
+Describing a fellow guitarist's family room covered entirely with guitars, Becker speaks of "guitar acquisition syndrome":You undoubtedly know someone who has it.
 Reading this rag, you probably have it yourself.
 Or will have it someday soon or would like to have it.
 You may think it's cool.
 But it's not cool.
 Not anymore.
 How many Strats do you need to be happy?
 How many Strat copies, each extensively modified to be able to produce the variations in tone that once would have required maybe four different guitars?
 How many knobs and switches does that Strat need?The acronym "G.A.S." was used on internet forums subsequently, replacing "guitar" with "gear".
-A musicological study published in 2017 conducted an online survey among 418 electric guitar players inquiring their affliction with "G.A.S.".
+A musicological study published in 2017 conducted an online survey among 418 electric guitar players inquiring their affliction with "G.A.S."
 The study finds the main reason for compulsive gear acquisition among musicians to be the quest for stylistic flexibility.
 "Gear acquisition syndrome" has been called an example of commodity fetishism.